-True story: Spencer found himself waking up as early as 4 am many mornings throughout high school, to fulfill orders for the short-lived, 6-figure t-shirt business he and his older brothers co-founded.
+True story: Spencer found himself waking up at 4 am many mornings throughout high school, to fulfill orders for the short-lived, 6-figure t-shirt business he and his older brothers co-founded.

 After witnessing a demonstration of a proprietary spray coating developed for the Pentagon to coat cement barriers, making them blast resistant, Henry knew there had to be further applications, and reached out to Spencer.